Juan Solari

-Juan Solari is a British TV and film director and producer, actor, voice over artist and video journalist of Mexican origin.
+Juan Solari is a British TV and film director, producer, actor, voice over artist, video journalist and Media Academic of Mexican origin.

 Career

-Juan Solari worked in Mexico City, from around 1984 to 1999.
-During this time, he performed in theatre and directed several television series and television advertisements.
+Juan Solari worked in Mexico City from around 1984 to 1999.
+During this time, he performed in theatre and directed several television series and advertisements.

 In late 1999, he moved to London and in 2003 he completed a MA in AudioVisual Production (as a Film Director) at London Metropolitan University with his short film, the thriller Marionettes.

-Shortly after, he founded Solar Dreams Productions Ltd. an independent TV and films production company in the UK.
+Shortly after, he founded Solar Dreams Productions Ltd. an independent TV production company in the UK.
+He then produced hundreds of VT news packages for an array of international media outlets from the UK, as MTV and Yle in Finland, ANT1 in Greece, ADN 40 in Mexico, Caracol in Colombia, Chilevisión in Chile, and Telefe and El Trece in Argentina.

+During this period he was the self-shooting director and Correspondent for the UK for TV Azteca, interviewing a wide array or personalities, including Bill Clinton, Tony Blair, Sting and The Police, Julio Iglesias, Usain Bolt, Lionel Messi, Cristiano Ronaldo, Roger Federer, Rafael Nadal and many others.
+He had a few stints as a sports correspondent in the UK for ESPN Latinamerica.